 There are three main ways that people generate cash flow cycle for Amazon FBA stores:

 1. Amazon FBA fees

-On top of this, Craigslist, yard sales and other places where these types of things are found are full of impulse buyers who could care less about getting a deal or if they get free shipping or not.
+On top of this, Craigslist, yard sales, and other places where these types of things are found are full of impulse buyers who could care less about getting a deal or if they get free shipping.

-So in many cases what used to happen was people would use part of their profits from these small cheap items to buy more small cheap items and then they would end up with a ton of inventory.
+So in many cases, people would use part of their profits from these small cheap items to buy more small, inexpensive items and then end up with a ton of inventory.

-Now, the practice of buying cheap wholesale products and reselling them online via Amazon FBA is not dead at all.
+Now, buying cheap wholesale products and reselling them online via Amazon FBA is not dead at all.

-But because there are so many sellers doing this, the same things that used to be profitable aren’t as much anymore or even unprofitable sometimes.
+But because so many sellers are doing this, the things that used to be profitable aren’t as much anymore or even unprofitable sometimes.

-This means that it’s important for you as a new seller to understand just how competitive this marketplace is now and what you need to do if you want to compete in this space.
+This means that it’s essential that you, as a new seller, understand how competitive this marketplace is now and what you need to do to compete in this space.